 Visiting staff is invited to ride with the Whippers-in or Huntsman upon their request.

 Don’t exaggerate or overplay falls or accidents to create any impression that this is a regular occurrence.
-This can lead to bad public relations for the Smithtown Hunt and for fox hunting in general.
+This can lead to bad public relations for the Hunt and for fox hunting in general.

 Speak of fox hunting in a positive manner to give a good impression of it.
 Stress its pageantry, healthful exercise, its traditions of hundreds of years and its national and international brotherhood.